Buffalo Rock Lodge & Cabins

 Begin your day on the west desk, facing Mount Rushmore.
 Guests enjoy watching some of our local wildlife graze on our fully natural landscapes.

-Lodge rooms include a light breakfast of coffee, juice, fresh fruit, pastries and hard-boiled eggs from our family’s chickens.
+These rooms include a light breakfast of coffee, juice, fresh fruit, pastries and hard-boiled eggs from our family’s chickens.

 Outfitted with comfortable beds and seating areas, these cabins are perfect for getting out into nature, without being too far into nature.